laralove143/timezoner/README.md

     4. tap _advanced view_ if its not where you are
     5. tap _edit_ then _-_ on any roles the bot has or tap the role and change all the _X_ to _/_

-### something else? how could this happen
+### something else? how could this happen??

 please [join the support server] and tell me

 ## let's get in touch

-have a feature idea? noticed a bug? need help with something? or just wanna meet me?
+- get announcements for updates
+- help shape the future of the bots by answering my feedback questions
+- peek into the future of the bots aka upcoming features
+- tell your feature ideas or bug reports
+- get help if you're having trouble with something
+- or just have a chat

 [join the support server]